ritaturk/xenko-docs/GUIDELINES.md

 > Img20150902.png

 #  <a name="Formatting"> Formatting </a>

+##  <a name="Styling"> Text Styling </a>

+In order to simplify the reading of the documentation, it is important that you properly use bold and italic styles.

+Put every important words or steps in bold using the **Text in bold** syntax.

+Put every UI element or Window names in italic using the *Text in italic* syntax.

 ##  <a name="Definitions"> Definitions </a>

 When you write your articles, you should be careful of properly defining all the terms that can be